You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you

 Choose lower-carb foods at night, especially if you’re not as active during evening hours as you are earlier in the day.

 While carbohydrates give you energy, eating too many allows your body to turn excess carbs into stored body fat.

 Unless you’re physically active at night, focus on non-starchy veggies, protein foods, or lower-carb dairy foods in the evening.

 The position stand of the International Society of Sports Nutrition is that consuming casein protein found in dairy products or casein powder at night maximizes lean mass and keeps your metabolism going strong.

-If you feel hungry before bed, consider a casein protein shake.
+If you feel hungry before bed, consider a protein shake — like one of these!